Bringing the arts into your classroom!

 Little Puppet Studio school programs are a comprehensive arts experience brought to your students by Regina D. Mason, M.Ed., veteran teacher and puppeteer.
 Each program is individually customized to reach into the heart of your current curricular or seasonal material, and incorporates movement, color, texture, storytelling and music.

-As a part of our Hands-on-History programs, students complete a project that goes home with them, such as felted birds’ nests and eggs, or beads on a string.
-We are happy to work together to pick a craft that best suits your student body.
-For inspiration, see our Fiber Arts Workshops page.
+One puppetry option includes our Hands-on-History programs.
+Following a hands-on puppetry experience, students complete a project that goes home with them, such as felted birds’ nests and eggs, or beads on a string.
+We are happy to work together to pick a fiber arts craft that best suits your student body.

 Our larger school programs work with an average of 120-150 students in a half day.
 We set up the “studio” in a room of choice, typically an art room, gym, or cafeteria, and classes are brought one at a time to the studio for a half hour program.
 Individual classes hire Little Puppet Studio for a one time program or a series of workshops.

 Many schools have used the creative strategy of planning a visit from Little Puppet Studio much like they would arrange a field trip (except we come to you!).
 A large school program costs an average of $3-$5 per student dependent on supplies.
 The cost for an individualized class program is worked out with the class teacher.